jas-atwal/catweb/README.md

 	`$ export DOCKER_CONTENT_TRUST=1`
 	`$ echo $DOCKER_CONTENT_TRUST`

-5. Via a terminal navigate to where you want to clone the GitHub repo, then clone this repo
+5. Open a terminal and navigate to where you want to clone the GitHub repo, then `git clone` this repo

 	`$ git clone https://github.com/sthwaites/catweb.git`
 	`$ cd catweb`

 ## Running the demo

 There are two parts to the demo.
-The first part will take you through the process of scaffolding a Cloud Native Appliation Bundle (CNAB) using Docker Application Designer based on Ruby within Docker Desktop Enterprise.
+The first part will take you through the process of quickly creating a net new cloud native application in a matter of seconds.
+The process takes you through scaffolding an application based on the Cloud Native Application Bundle (CNAB) specification using Docker Application Designer within Docker Desktop Enterprise.
+The second part will go through the process of using

-The second

 This demo is designed to show a build, ship, run workflow using a simple Flask-based web app, catweb.

 The basic flow is run the app locally, modify the web template to show how hot mounting a volume works, build an updated image, push to DTR, then deploy on AWS using Docker Universal Control Plane.

+## Build #1 - Application Designer

+1. Select the `Moby` icon in your system tray and navigate around the interesting options, explaining each one in turn.
+2. Select `Design new application...`, `Custom application` and explain the different available `services` and associated `ports` etc.
+4. Select the back icon `<` and then select `Choose a template`
+5. Select `Flask / NGINX / MySQL application`, leave the ports as default and click `Continue`
+6. Enter a `name` and select `Scaffold`
+7. Select `Show logs` and describe the process that DDE is going through
+8. Select `Hide logs` (optional), `Run application`, view the application by opening a web browser and entering `http://localhost`
+9. Select `Open in Visual Studio Code` and describe the folder and file structure, and the docker files that were generated

+We have not had to learn how to create our Dockerfile(s), docker-compose.yaml, or create the folder and file structure, a bonus being that we have a skeleton application which is up and running in less than a minute.

+Now that we have our scaffolded (skeleton) Flash / NGINX / MySQL Server application, we can build upon this and create our net new cloud native applications.

+10. `Stop` the application, and then `exit` the Application Designer UI

-## Build 2
+## Build #2 - Docker Desktop Enterprise

 1. `$ ls` within the catweb directory (explain what the Dockerfile and docker-compose file do!)